yoe/fosdemvideo/README.md

 * print:
  * building maps
 * everything is labeled, except:
- * 4 twinpacts from KDE
+ * 4 twinpacts from KDE (need to assign room numbers in serial_numbers file)
  * whatever aint here
 * Build a list of serial numbers (for insurance)
  * whatever aint here